captainzero93/extract-unet-safetensor/README.md

-# UNet Extractor for Stable Diffusion 1.5 and SDXL
+# UNet Extractor and Remover for Stable Diffusion 1.5 and SDXL

-This Python script extracts the UNet from SafeTensors files for Stable Diffusion 1.5 (SD 1.5) and Stable Diffusion XL (SDXL) models.
-It allows you to easily separate the UNet component from a full model file, which can be useful for various purposes such as model merging, fine-tuning, or analysis.
+This Python script processes SafeTensors files for Stable Diffusion 1.5 (SD 1.5) and Stable Diffusion XL (SDXL) models.
+It extracts the UNet into a separate file and creates a new file with the remaining model components (without the UNet).

 ## Features

 - Supports both SD 1.5 and SDXL model architectures
 - Extracts UNet tensors from SafeTensors files
+- Creates a separate SafeTensors file with non-UNet components
 - Saves the extracted UNet as a new SafeTensors file
 - Command-line interface for easy use